Fugitive Who Threatened To Shoot Donald Trump Stole a Truck Overnight, Authorities Say

 CNBC reports that Christy posted threats against Northampton County’s District Attorney, saying he would put a bullet in his head, but only after he put one in President Donald J. Trump, which prompted authorities to issue a federal warrant for his arrest.

-He is also wanted in Philadelphia for charges related to burglary, probation, and failure to appear in court in an aggravated assault case.
+Christy is also wanted in Philadelphia for charges related to burglary, probation, and failure to appear in court in an aggravated assault case.
 Now, authorities allege that overnight, he stole a truck from the same business he robbed earlier this month.

 The truck was reported stolen at 12:30 a.m. from Skitco Iron Works.
 Christy is believed to have stolen food, money, and a shotgun from the Hazle Township business earlier this month.